Annual Training Information

 credit union rates are slightly less than the bank.
 ATM’s at Camp Zama and Yokota

 No special immunizations are required for Japan!

 STATUS OF FORCES AGREEMENT (SOFA)

-Japan Standard Time is 14 hours ahead of Eastern Standard Time, depending on Daylight Savings.
-On flights from CONUS, you will likely arrive in the late afternoon of the day after you departed, and on flights from Japan to CONUS you will arrive the same day you departed.
+Japan Standard Time is 14 hours ahead of Eastern Standard Time or 13 hours during daylight Savings.
+On flights from the U.S., you will likely arrive in the late afternoon of the day after you departed, while on flights from Japan to the U.S., you will arrive the same day as you departed.